 Child Find: A program that helps identify students in need of special services.
 Preschool children: If you are aware of a preschooler, from birth through 5 years old, who has or may have a developmental disability, please call 206-252-0805.
 School-aged children and youth: If you have an elementary-aged child who may be in need of special education services, please discuss your concern with your child’s teacher, our school counselor, or administration.

 Community Builders: “Community Builders” are periodic all-school events designed to provide a fun way for families to get to know each other.
 Each year we have a fall picnic within the first few weeks of school.
 In October, the PTA provides an evening of fabulous, costumed fun we call “Boo Ridge”.
 Children and families enjoy games, activities, a haunted house and more!
 Our winter Family Dance in early January is always a hit.
-In the spring, we hold a Pancake Breakfast with Pre-Loved Book Sale, an Ice Cream Social, and a Spring Picnic.
+In the spring, we hold a Pancake Breakfast with Pre-Loved Book Sale, and an Ice Cream Social.

 Community Giving: Each year, the View Ridge PTA sponsors events designed to benefit the wider community.
 Events have included Sock Drives for a homeless shelter, Turkey Drive during Thanksgiving, Shoe Recycling for those in need and a Bone Marrow/Blood Drive with Seattle Children’s Hospital.